leonardocustodio/blockchain-commons/README.md

 # Blockchain Commons - TypeScript

+> Disclaimer: This whole project is still in early development and under heavy development.
+Please note that the APIs and interfaces are subject to change and are not yet stable.

 A comprehensive TypeScript monorepo implementing Blockchain Commons specifications for cryptographic data encoding, uniform resources, and secure information structures.

 This repository contains TypeScript implementations of specifications developed by [Blockchain Commons](https://www.blockchaincommons.com/), a research and development cooperative of blockchain and digital asset developers.